Luzifer/wasm-openssl/README.md

 `wasm-openssl` is a WASM wrapper around [go-openssl](https://github.com/Luzifer/go-openssl) to be used in Javascript projects.

+**A word of warning:** This relies on the **experimental** WASM implementation in Golang.
+It is working but most likely will not have its final state.
+When the Golang implementation of WASM changes this likely will change too.
+Following SemVer every breaking change will have an increase of the major version with an explanation in the [changelog](History.md).

 ## Usage

 You will need to have `wasm_exec.js` installed in your project to load the binary: